codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 # Permissions for Workspaces

 Owner of a workspace is getting full permissions on the workspace.
-The owner of the workspace, is usually the user who creates the workspace.
+User who creates the workspace is the owner of the workspace and getting full permissions on it.
+Workspace's owner can invite other users to the workspace and grant them certain permissions.
 The following permissions are applicable to workspaces:

 | Permission      | Description                                             |